RedisLabs/redislabs-docs/content/rc/api/how-to/update-databases.md

 The API operation that updates an existing database is: `PUT /subscriptions/{subscription-id}/databases/{database-id}`

-This API operation follows the same [provisioning lifecycle]({{< relref "/rc/api/concepts/provisioning-lifecycle.md" >}}) principles demonstrated in the article "[create and manage databases]({{< relref "/rc/api/how-to/create-and-manage-databases.md" >}})".
+This API operation uses the same [provisioning lifecycle]({{< relref "/rc/api/concepts/provisioning-lifecycle.md" >}}) as the [create and manage databases]({{< relref "/rc/api/how-to/create-and-manage-databases.md" >}}) operation.

 ## Database update request JSON body

 The primary component of a database update request is the JSON request body that contains the details of the requested database changes.

-The complete set of JSON elements accepted by the database update API operation can be viewed in the [Swagger UI](https://api.redislabs.com/v1/swagger-ui.html) (use the "Model" display as described in the article [Using the API - Inputs for operations in Swagger ]({{< relref "/rc/api/how-to/using-curl.md#inputs-for-operations-in-swagger" >}}) )
+You can see [the complete set of JSON elements]({{< relref "/rc/api/how-to/using-curl.md#inputs-for-operations-in-swagger" >}}) accepted by the database update API operation in the [Swagger UI](https://api.redislabs.com/v1/swagger-ui.html).

-Following are several examples of database updates JSON requests.
+Here are several examples of JSON requests to update a database:

-### Add / remove ReplicaOf
+### Add or Remove Replica Of

-Setting one or more source Redis databases will cause the updated database to be a replica of the specified Redis databases.
+Setting one or more source Redis databases configures the updated database as a Replica Of destination database for the specified Redis databases.

 #### Add a source database

-The following update database JSON request specifies two source databases for the updated database:
+The following JSON request specifies two source databases for the updated database:

 ```json
 {